raveljs/ravel/README.md

       ...
     }];

+Yet another note: You can recursively import a directory of modules via Ravel.modules('/modules/directory/path')!

 ### Then, define a Resource

 Resources are a special kind of module which help you build REST endpoints to expose your business logic.
 They support Express middleware and are designed to make it easy to adhere to the proper REST semantics.